AJWest22/MS3/README.md

   <img src="static/images/reviews.jpg">
   </details>

+  ### Mongo URI Keys

+  The following is a brief overview on how to make a Mongodb database

+  1. Create an account at mongodb

+  2. Create a database cluster

+  3. Select the cluster, and in the collections section create a database and create 5 collections under the database: memories, comments, ratings, tournaments, users

+  4. In the database access, create a user and allow the user read/write access.
+Note the username

+  5. In the network access tab, allow network access from the ip-address of the application connecting to the database

+  6. In the Databases section click Connect, and select connect your application

+  7. Note the MONGO_URI, MONGO_DBNAME and user, these parameters are used when deploying locally(env.py file) and deploying on the likes of heroku(config vars)

 ## **Design**

 The site was designed to have a more relaxed feel to it, and easy to use.
 The site uses simpe coloring, fonts and imagery to create and achieve this effect.